 —

-:: How to make a pillowcase with pocket and French seams ::
+How to make a pillowcase with a secret pocket plus French seams

 Print my free printable pocket lining template.
 Now align it on the bottom left side of the hem (with the right side up) and trace the pocket’s semi-circle opening onto the right side of the hem.